Sync-in/.github/profile/README.md

 This project is licensed under the **GNU Affero General Public License (AGPL-3.0-or-later)**.
 See [LICENSE](../LICENSE) for the full text.

+Sync-in® is a registered trademark, see our [Trademark Policy](https://sync-in.com/docs/about/trademark).

 ---

 ## 💛 Support & Contribution